 9.6 Overcoming a Refusal to Negotiate

 Governance can only respond to people’s needs if everybody is prepared to negotiate.
 Both the government and the governed need to have some flexibility – yet there are people who refuse to compromise.
-The following sub-sections examine different kinds of refusal to negotiate:
+The inevitability of disagreement was highlighted at the beginning of this book (2.2).
+Isaiah Berlin explained what he called ‘value pluralism’, as described in the Stanford Encyclopedia of Philosophy:

-This categorisation does not imply that intransigence is always one-sided.
+Intransigence is not always one-sided in these scenarios.
 Although one side might accuse the other of refusing to negotiate, situations are often more complicated than that.
+The common factor is that those involved need to treat each other with respect.

 Back